ArcticTechnology/ScramblerApp/README.md

 ```

 ## Usage
-This app is designed for Linux, but can work on Windows and Mac, via the Git Bash terminal: ```https://git-scm.com/downloads```.
+This app is designed for the Linux terminal, but can work on Windows and Mac, via the Git Bash terminal: ```https://git-scm.com/downloads```.
 After installation, you can run this app in your terminal with this command:
 ```
 scramblerapp
 ```